Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - UPC codes

-Amazon cross-checks your item’s UPC code assigned to different ASINs on the marketplace against the GS1 database.
+The platform cross-checks your item’s UPC code assigned to different ASINs on the marketplace against the GS1 database.
 If you don’t have authentic GS1 UPCs, you risk having your listings removed.

 When you’re finished, you’ll officially be an Amazon Seller and can start listing products.
 But, there’s more work to be done.

-Manage Your Amazon Inventory
+Manage Inventory and Pricing

 Inside Amazon Seller Central, you’ll have a dashboard with information to help you manage your inventory, product pricing, ads, and more.
 While it may be tempting to try to keep track of everything in a spreadsheet, you are far better off managing everything from within Amazon Seller Central because it contains built-in free inventory management tools to help you.
 When you create a new product, you’ll be able to assign an SKU for easy tracking on your end so that even if others sell the same product, you won’t have to worry about product identification.